evrythng/evrythng-connected-app/README.md

 Open up the application, logging in with any existing Facebook user.

 Go to Settings and change the 'Local Hub Address' setting.
 This will be persisted locally, so the next time you open the application it will use that address by default.

+#### Supported browsers

+Browser support is basically the same as stated for Polymer ~1.*.
+All major evergreen browsers.